Lockheed A-12: Final missions over North Korea

 In 1968, three missions were flown over North Korea.
-The first mission occurred during a very tense period following seizure of the Navy intelligence ship Pueblo on 23 January.
+The first mission occurred during a very tense period following seizure of the US Navy intelligence ship Pueblo on 23 January.
 The aim was to discover whether the North Koreans were preparing any large scale hostile move following this incident and to actually find where the Pueblo was hidden.
 The ship was found anchored in an inlet in Wonsan Bay attended by two North Korean patrol boats and guarded by three Komar class missile boats.
 Chinese tracking of the flight was apparent, but no missiles were fired at the Oxcart.

-The second mission on 19 February 1968, was also the first two-pass mission over North Korea.
+The second mission, flown on 19 February 1968, was also the first two-pass mission over North Korea.
 The Oxcart vehicle photographed 84 primary targets plus 89 bonus targets.
 Scattered clouds covered 20 percent of the area, concealing the area in which the USS Pueblo was photographed on the previous mission.
 One new SA-2 site was identified near Wonsan.